 ROSEN, NATIONAL INVESTOR COUNSEL, Encourages Telephone and Data Systems, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – TDS, TDSPrU, TDSPrV

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Telephone and Data Systems, Inc. (the "Company" or "TDS") TDS TDSPrU, TDSPrV))) between May 6, 2022 and November 3, 2022, both dates inclusive (the "Class Period").
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Telephone and Data Systems, Inc. (the “Company” or “TDS”) (NYSE: TDS, TDSPrU, TDSPrV) between May 6, 2022 and November 3, 2022, both dates inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than July 3, 2023.

 SO WHAT: If you purchased TDS securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.